top of page

 Bangalore, Karnataka

-On June 21st Basis joined our partner, Family Development Services (FDS), and special guests to celebrate the graduation of 46 new learners from Bloom Digital Skills for Life!
+On June 21st, we celebrated a joyful milestone alongside our partner Family Development Services (FDS) and special guests in Bangalore—the graduation of 46 new learners from the Bloom Digital Skills for Life program!

 Special Thanks